Salabat Jung: Conflict with Marathas

 In March 1751, Salabat Jung gave the French the villages of Nizampatnam and Alamanava in the Krishna district, Kondavid, Narsapur in the Godavary district, together with Yanaon and Mahfuzbandar.
 The extirpation of the conspirators against Muzaffar Jung was only the prelude to a more serious contest that threatened his successor to the Nizamat of Hyderabad Deccan, Salabat Jung.
-He had scarcely crossed the River Krishna when he was met by 25,000 Marathas under the personal command of their Peshwa, Balaji Baji Rao.
+He had scarcely crossed the Krishna River when he was met by 25,000 Marathas under the personal command of their Peshwa, Balaji Baji Rao.
 The Peshwa had entered into a league with Ghazi ud-Din Khan Feroze Jung II, the elder brother of Salabat Jung; had levied a contribution of Rs.
 150,000 from Aurangabad, the chief authority of which place was secretly disposed to Ghazi ud-Din Khan Feroze Jung II and now appeared as the ally of the "lawful" Nizam and as the precursor of his appearance in the territories of his father.
 The Maratha army however disappeared as suddenly as it had presented itself.
 The invasion of the Deccan by Damaji Rao Gaekwad from Gujarat had forced the Peshwa to retreat.

 Salabat Jung made his entry in great pomp and took formal possession of Hyderabad.
 His first attention was directed to rewarding his allies.
 Gratuities were bestowed on the officers according to their rank from 100,000 to the commander in chief to 5,000 to each ensign.
 The future pay of the troops was settled with equal liberality.
 A communication was opened with Machilipatnam (Masulipatam) and from that port only 220 miles distant the French were supplied with recruits of men, stores and ammunition.
 De Bussy was thus enabled afterwards to increase his Europeans to 500 and to arm new Sipahis (Native Soldiers) whom he recruited in the country making a total of 5,000 Sipahis.
 Salabat Jung did not remain long at his capital.
 The threatened appearance of Ghazi ud-Din, the disaffection of Aurangabad, and the prospect of a renewed invasion by the Marathas required his presence on his northern frontier and he set off for Aurangabad within a month (May 1751) after his arrival.